-At the moment of closest approach, the Moon will be at mag -10.2, and Venus at mag -4.4, both in the constellation Pisces.
+The Moon will be at mag -10.2; and Venus will be at mag -4.0.
+Both objects will lie in the constellation Pisces.

 The coordinates above are given in J2000.0.
 The pair will be at an angular separation of 38° from the Sun, which is in Taurus at this time of year.